On CW-complexes over groups with periodic cohomology: Groups with periodic cohomology

 \section{Groups with periodic cohomology}

-The aim of this section will be to find restrictions on the quotients of groups with periodic cohomology which will allow us to apply Theorem \ref{thm:main2} in the Section \ref{section:cancellation-periodic-groups}.
-We will also classify the groups $G$ with $4$-periodic cohomology for which $m_{\H}(G) \le 2$, from which we will attain the list (I)-(VI) stated in the introduction.
+The aim of this section will be to find restrictions on the quotients of groups with periodic cohomology which will allow us to apply Theorem \ref{thm:main2} in Section \ref{section:cancellation-periodic-groups}.
+We will also classify the groups $G$ with $4$-periodic cohomology for which $m_{\H}(G) \le 2$, from which we will obtain the list (i)-(vii) stated in the introduction.